-If you choose a self-hosted WordPress site, you can’t go wrong.
+If you choose to create a self-hosted website, you can’t go wrong.
 However, be prepared for a steeper learning curve and more options that will require extra time to figure out.

 There are also more straightforward solutions like Wix, Weebly, Squarespace, and others that we have already reviewed and compared on Firstsiteguide.com.
 So take your time, put your structure and plan into perspective, and let it lead you to the right platform for your new website.

 If you do not have the time for a detailed examination, let me help you:

 - Want to start a simple small business website – try Wix or Squarespace.

 - Need more customizable options and to include a blog – go with WordPress website.